 The bottom line

-As for going vegan, this is a strict no-meat and animal-byproduct diet.
+As for going vegan, this is a strict no meat or animal byproduct diet.
 Sometimes this means things like skin care, clothes, accessories, and other lifestyle items are off-limits.

 How going vegetarian or vegan could affect your skin, according to Lortscher